galfthan/my-researcher/readme.md

 expected_output: "What specifically you want to know or learn"
 ```

-See the `example_request.yaml` file for a complete example.

 ### Workflow

-1. Start a conversation with Claude Web and discuss your research topic
+1. Start a conversation with an AI chat service and discuss your research topic
-2. Ask Claude to help you craft a YAML research request based on your discussion
+2. Ask it to help you craft a YAML research request based on your discussion
 3. Run the research tool with the YAML request
-4. Upload the research summary and source files to your Claude Web conversation
+4. Upload the research summary and source files to the conversation
-5. Continue your discussion with Claude, now informed by the research results
+5. Continue your discussion, now informed by the research results

 ## Output